A robust optimization approach for dynamic traffic signal control with emission considerations: Signal control with emission constraints

-The constraint described by \eqref{robust constraint}-\eqref{sigmabound} corresponds to the notion of robust optimization in the sense that the emission amount on link $I_i$ is restricted to an upper bound with any possible realization of the parameter $\boldsymbol a(t)$.
+Thus $\sigma$ must not exceed ${\sum_{l=1}^{\mathcal L}U_l}/{\sum_{l=1}^{\mathcal L}L_l}$.
+The constraints described by \eqref{robust constraint}-\eqref{sigmabound} correspond to the notion of robust optimization in the sense that the emission amount on the link of interest is bounded from above with any possible realization of the parameter $\boldsymbol a(t)$.

+\begin{remark} By writing \eqref{uncertainty set} we have implicitly assumed that coefficients associated with the zeroth-order term are not correlated with the other coefficients (the summation starts from $l=1$ instead of $l=0$).
+This implicit assumption will result in a more risk-averse formulation.
+However, this assumption is easy to relax, and the consequent generalization of our formulation is a trivial extension. \end{remark}

-The uncertainty set in \eqref{uncertainty set} consists of two types of constraints: 1) a box constraint prescribing the upper bound and the lower bound of the uncertain parameters, and 2) a constraint that prescribes the sums of uncertain coefficients in the \(l\)-th order terms \(1\leq l\leq \mathcal L\) to be bounded from above (the last constraint in (\ref{uncertainty set})).
+The uncertainty set in \eqref{uncertainty set} consists of two types of constraints: (1) a box constraint prescribing the upper and lower bounds of the uncertain parameters; and (2) a constraint that stipulates the sums of uncertain coefficients to be bounded from above (the last constraint in \eqref{uncertainty set}).
 With just the first type of constraints, the RO will generate the most conservative solution by predicting that all the uncertain parameters are realized at the extreme case against the decision maker.
 However, such a worst case occurs only with a very low probability in a realistic system, and this conservative solution is most likely to compromise the performance of the resulting system.
 Use of the second type of constraint can reduce the conservatism by excluding some of the extreme and rare cases.